suvrodattamitu/popup-/readme.txt

 It is often found very difficult to set up a popup.Most of the time user can't show what they want to show in the popup.For that reason we introduce Fizzy Popups.Using it you can show what you want to show and how you want to show in the popup.
 You can customize everything!!
 You can Organize your popups like your dreams!!
 In a Sentence, You can implement your imagination to reality using Fizzy Popups.

+Greetings, Empower your popups with Shortcode Layout.
+We are Introducing Shortcode Layout to support any shortcode to popup.Make Subscriber form With any form plugin just copy and paste Shortcode to our Shortcode Layout ( show anything, it was just an example!! ).

 = Why Fizzy Popups ? =

 * **Fastest**  Fizzy Popups Builder is the Fastest Popups builder.